GuyFlenner/work/README.md

 * The end user / service / bot can access & consume the API service using a direct http get call via browser or via console
 * An Authentication mechanism was added in order to filter out un authorized users/bots (massive API calls from bots can caused "DOS" if not using CDN)
 * A pagination mechanism was added and can be easily control via GET params (see below how to)
-* each result that return to the client is cached in the browser/CDN for 15 minutes (can be any time suggested). this is done using Surrogate-Control key in the request's header.
+* Each result that return to the client is cached in the browser/CDN for 15 minutes (can be any time suggested). this is done using Surrogate-Control key in the request's header.

 # API Reference
 In order to consume the API service, type the following in the browser: